Fútbol Americas: Programming

 Fútbol Americas is broadcast live on ESPN+ on Mondays and Thursdays at 8:30 p.m.
 ET/5:30 p.m.
 PT.
 It airs at midnight local time on ESPN Caribbean on Monday and Thursday nights.

 The show focuses specifically on soccer in CONCACAF including the U.S. men's and women's national teams, MLS, Liga MX, NWSL, USL and the Mexico men's national football team.

 The show also highlights CONCACAF players playing in Europe or abroad.

 Additional hosts/guests

 Since the start of the show, many players from across CONCACAF teams have been interviewed on Futbol Americas.
 Christian Pulisic, Guillermo Ochoa, Alex Morgan, Javier 'Chicharito' Hernandez, Alphonso Davies, and Leon Bailey have all appeared on the show.

 In addition, Julie Foudy has appeared on numerous occasions to provide insight about the National Women's Soccer League and U.S. women's national team.
 Current Orlando Pride player Ali Krieger has also appeared on the show multiple times to discuss women's soccer.

-Mauricio Pedroza has also appeared as host, replacing Salazar when needed.
+Mauricio Pedroza and Alexis Nunes have also appeared as hosts, replacing Cristina Alexander when needed.